BOTANICAL NAME: Cymbopogon citratus

 It grows in grass-like clumps to 1 m tall.
 Lemongrass is adapted to hot wet summers and dry warm winters, is drought tolerant and will grow on a wide range of soils but prefers rich, moist loams.
 It dislikes wet feet.
 If it is damaged by frost in cooler areas, the tops should not be cut until all danger of frost has passed.
 This helps to protect the centre of the plant from further cold damage.

-Mulch: it can be cut continuously for mulch during the warmer months.
-As an added advantage it will have some pest repellent properties.
+- Mulch: it can be cut continuously for mulch during the warmer months – especially around in orchards and food gardens where it acts as a passive pest control.

 Recipe: Dipping oil for bread.
 Store this in cool dark place for month shaking regularly.